 - 2015 - Lisa Hill

 - 2012 - Dawn Woolley

 - 2008 - Jeffrey Florio

 - WP Teachers of the Year from 1983 to Present

-The Superintendent's Employee Advisory Committee held its first meeting of the school year on November 6, 2018.
+The Superintendent's Employee Advisory Committee met on May 7, 2020.
 The official meeting minutes can be found here.